nenoch/CV/README.md

   - InDesign
 - HTML
 - CSS
-- JQuery
 - Wordpress
 - UX
 - Responsive design
-- 3D printing
+- 3D printing and digital fabrication

 ## Professional Experience

 **Unlimited Lab LTD**
 London, UK
-(June 2016 to Present)
+(June 2016 to March 2017)
 *Founder and MD*
 Working on an innovative product for 3D printing.
 Setting a long-term business strategy, managing brand, team, product and financials.

+**Guest lecturer**
+London, UK
+(October 2016 to November 2016)
+Lectures and workshops in rapid-prototyping and lean startup at UAL and Kingston University.

 **Togada Studio**
 London, UK
 (January 2016 to June 2016)
 *Head of Digital and UX*
 Implementing operations and communication management.
-Facilitating the opening of the new Web department, supporting the Design, Marketing and R&D departments.
+Supporting the Design, Marketing and R&D departments.

 **Designer and Project Manager**
 Padua, Italy | Shanghai, China | London, UK